TKais/CompSci-Catalog/README.md

 * Next, you'll need to log into the virtual machine.
 Do this by running the command `vagrant ssh`.
 Once logged in, you'll be in the home directory in the virtual machine -- run `cd ../../vagrant` to get into the correct directory.
 * Make sure you're in the `vagrant` folder.
 You can find out if you're in the right place by running the command `pwd` and making sure you're in `vagrant/`.
 Running the command `ls` should show a `catalog` folder, a `README.md` file, and `Vagrantfile`).
 * Run the command `bash config.sh` to install all necessary dependencies and set up the database with dummy data.
+* Run the command `cd catalog` to change into the catalog directory.
 * Run the command `python3 main.py` to start the flask server.
 * Navigate to http://localhost:5000 in your browser to see the application.